Newms34/file-rename/README.md

 ---
 ### Installation
 You really just need NodeJS and the `frnu.js` file.
-Just drop that file in the base of whatever folder you wanna rename the files of, and run it as a normal node module:
+Just drop that file (`git clone` or download) in the base of whatever folder you wanna rename the files of, and run it as a normal node module:
 1. Open a command prompt.
 2. Type `node frnu.js` then some flags (see below).
 If you get an error that node is not a valid program, you didn't install node.
 So, go do that.